 - What information should you provide to users as confirmation of the sessions terminated?

 - Where should users be redirected to after logout completes?

-- How long you want sessions to last in the event that users do not trigger the logout process?
+- How long do you want sessions to last in the event that users do not trigger the logout process?

-The functionality provided by your application, as well as your use of features like SSO, will inform your decision as to what type of logout is required and what visual confirmation you'll need to provide to your users.
+The functionality provided by your application, as well as your use of features like Single Sign-on (SSO), will inform your decision as to what type of logout is required and what visual confirmation you'll need to provide to your users.
 Regardless of which option you choose, the logout process you implement should make it clear to the user which sessions are being terminated, and also when the logout process has completed.

 Where to send users after logout

 Once your user logs out, they will be redirected to a specific location of your choosing.
 This location is specified as the logout redirect URL, and you can define this as a parameter via the Auth0 Dashboard.

 The URL(s) you use to redirect users after logging out must be whitelisted in the Dashboard to mitigate open-redirect security vulnerabilities.
 You can whitelist them at the tenant or application levels.